 Common Causes of Truck Accidents

 Truck accidents can occur for any number of reasons.
-Most crashes stem from some form of driver error, which is why it’s so vital to retain an Atlanta truck accident attorney.
+Most crashes stem from some form of driver error, which is why it’s so vital to retain a truck accident lawyer in Atlanta.
 Your attorney gets to work immediately to investigate the cause of the accident and gather relevant evidence to establish the truck driver’s liability.
 The most common causes of truck accidents include:

 - Driver fatigue.
 Truck drivers should pull off the road or seek rest if they feel tired.
 Driving while fatigued can be as dangerous as driving under the influence of drugs or alcohol because it limits a driver’s reaction time and awareness of their surroundings.